MicrosoftDocs/ATADocs/ATADocs/PlanDesign/ata-prerequisites.md

 If you run the ATA Center as a virtual machine, shut down the server before creating a new checkpoint to avoid potential database corruption.
 ### Server specifications
-The ATA database requires that you disable Non-uniform memory access (NUMA).
-This is done in the BIOS setting of the server.
-Your system may refer to NUMA as Node Interleaving, in which case you will have to enable Node Interleaving.
+The ATA database necessitates that you **disable** Non-uniform memory access (NUMA) in the BIOS.
+Your system may refer to NUMA as Node Interleaving, in which case you will have to **enable** Node Interleaving in order to disable NUMA.
 See your BIOS documentation for more information.<br>
 For optimal performance, set the **Power Option** of the ATA Center to **High Performance**.<br>
 The number of domain controllers you are monitoring and the load on each of the domain controllers dictates the server specifications needed see [ATA capacity planning](ata-capacity-planning.md) for more details.